DField SolutionsMérnöki stúdió · Budapest

 All three terminate TLS and forward traffic.
 The split is operating model: Caddy is opinionated single-binary with automatic HTTPS, nginx is the industrial workhorse, Traefik is Kubernetes / Docker-native with dynamic config from labels.

-option ACaddyoption BnginxserviceCustom software engineering
+option ACaddyoption BnginxserviceCustom software · everything else

 Verdict